Egusi Soup Recipe

 5. Let this simmer for ten minutes.

-6. Check the tenderness of the beef parts.
+6. Then, check the tenderness of the beef parts.

 7. Cook for another 30 minutes or until soft.